 - Treatment of GERD.
-Symptomatic relief commonly occurs within 24 hours after starting therapy with Ranitidine 150 mg twice daily.
+Symptomatic relief commonly occurs within 24 hours after starting therapy with Ranitidine Tablets USP, 150 mg twice daily.

 - Treatment of endoscopically diagnosed erosive esophagitis.
-Symptomatic relief of heartburn commonly occurs within 24 hours of therapy initiation with Ranitidine 150 mg 4 times daily.
+Symptomatic relief of heartburn commonly occurs within 24 hours of therapy initiation with Ranitidine Tablets USP, 150 mg 4 times daily.

 - Maintenance of healing of erosive esophagitis.
 Placebo-controlled trials have been carried out for 48 weeks.

-- Symptomatic response to therapy with Ranitidine does not preclude the presence of gastric malignancy.
+- Symptomatic response to therapy with Ranitidine Tablets does not preclude the presence of gastric malignancy.

-- Since Ranitidine is excreted primarily by the kidney, dosage should be adjusted in patients with impaired renal function (see DOSAGE AND ADMINISTRATION).
-Caution should be observed in patients with hepatic dysfunction since Ranitidine is metabolized in the liver.
+- Since Ranitidine Tablets is excreted primarily by the kidney, dosage should be adjusted in patients with impaired renal function. (see DOSAGE AND ADMINISTRATION).
+Caution should be observed in patients with hepatic dysfunction since Ranitidine Tablets is metabolized in the liver.

-- Rare reports suggest that Ranitidine may precipitate acute porphyric attacks in patients with acute porphyria.
-Ranitidine should therefore be avoided in patients with a history of acute porphyria.
+- Rare reports suggest that Ranitidine Tablets may precipitate acute porphyric attacks in patients with acute porphyria.
+Ranitidine Tablets should therefore be avoided in patients with a history of acute porphyria.

 Delavirdine: Delavirdine absorption may be impaired based on known interactions with other agents that increase gastric pH.
 Chronic use of H2-receptor antagonists with delavirdine is not recommended.

-Midazolam: Oral midazolam exposure in 5 healthy volunteers was increased by up to 65% when administered with oral Ranitidine at a dose of 150 mg twice daily.
-However, in another interaction study in 8 volunteers receiving IV midazolam, a 300 mg oral dose of Ranitidine increased midazolam exposure by about 9%.
-Monitor patients for excessive or prolonged sedation when Ranitidine is coadministered with oral midazolam.
+Midazolam: Oral midazolam exposure in 5 healthy volunteers was increased by up to 65% when administered with oral ranitidine at a dose of 150 mg twice daily.
+However, in another interaction trial in 8 volunteers receiving IV midazolam, a 300 mg oral dose of ranitidine increased midazolam exposure by about 9%.
+Monitor patients for excessive or prolonged sedation when ranitidine is co-administered with oral midazolam.

 Carcinogenesis, Mutagenesis, Impairment of Fertility: There was no indication of tumorigenic or carcinogenic effects in life-span studies in mice and rats at dosages up to 2,000 mg/kg/day.

-Ranitidine was not mutagenic in standard bacterial tests (Salmonella, Escherichia coli) for mutagenicity at concentrations up to the maximum recommended for these assays.
+Ranitidine was not mutagenic in standard bacterial tests (Salmonella, Escherichia coli) for mutagenecity at concentrations up to the maximum recommended for these assays.

 In a dominant lethal assay, a single oral dose of 1,000 mg/kg to male rats was without effect on the outcome of 2 matings per week for the next 9 weeks.

-Pregnancy: Teratogenic Effects: Pregnancy Category B. Reproduction studies have been performed in rats and rabbits at doses up to 160 times the human dose and have revealed no evidence of impaired fertility or harm to the fetus due to Ranitidine.
+Pregnancy: Teratogenic Effects: Pregnancy Category B. Reproduction studies have been performed in rats and rabbits at doses upto 160 times the human dose and have revealed no evidence of impaired fertility or harm to the fetus due to Ranitidine Tablets.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-Pediatric Use: The safety and effectiveness of Ranitidine have been established in the age-group of 1 month to 16 years for the treatment of duodenal and gastric ulcers, gastroesophageal reflux disease and erosive esophagitis, and the maintenance of healed duodenal and gastric ulcer.
-Use of Ranitidine in this age-group is supported by adequate and well-controlled studies in adults, as well as additional pharmacokinetic data in pediatric patients and an analysis of the published literature (see CLINICAL PHARMACOLOGY: Pediatrics and DOSAGE AND ADMINISTRATION: Pediatric Use).
+Pediatric Use: The safety and effectiveness of Ranitidine Tablets have been established in the age-group of 1 month to 16 years for the treatment of duodenal and gastric ulcers, gastroesophageal reflux disease and erosive esophagitis, and the maintenance of healed duodenal and gastric ulcer.
+Use of Ranitidine Tablets in this age group is supported by adequate and well-controlled studies in adults, as well as additional pharmacokinetic data in pediatric patients and an analysis of the published literature (see CLINICAL PHARMACOLOGY: Pediatrics and DOSAGE AND ADMINSTRATION: Pediatric Use).

-Safety and effectiveness in pediatric patients for the treatment of pathological hypersecretory conditions or the maintenance of healing of erosive esophagitis have not been established.
+Safety and effectiveness in pediatric patients for the treatment of pathological hypersecretory conditions or the maintenance of healing of erosive esophagitis have not been establishment.

 Safety and effectiveness in neonates (less than 1 month of age) have not been established (see CLINICAL PHARMACOLOGY: Pediatrics).

 This drug is known to be substantially excreted by the kidney and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, caution should be exercised in dose selection, and it may be useful to monitor renal function (see CLINICAL PHARMACOLOGY: Pharmacokinetics: Geriatrics and DOSAGE AND ADMINISTRATION: Dosage Adjustment for Patients With Impaired Renal Function).
+Because elderly patients are more likely to have decreased renal function, caution should be exercised in dose selection, and it may be useful to monitor renal function.
+(See CLINICAL PHARMACOLGY: Pharmacokinetics: Geriatrics and DOSAGE AND ADMINISTRATION: Dosage Adjustment for Patients with Impaired Renal Function).